CIS-Team/Back-End-Roadmap-2024/README.md

 ### Laravel 7.x: Ahmed Emam
 You will learn basics and advanced things here like ajax and payment gateway...etc (from 15 to 20 day)👇

-> I prefer at the begging of learning to start WITH Arabic tutorials to learn easily and do NOT upset about that, BUT if you are good at English you can skip this step
+> I prefer at the begging of learning to start WITH Arabic tutorials to learn easily, BUT if you are good at English you can skip this step

 <a href="https://www.youtube.com/playlist?list=PLCm7ZeRfGSP4NNEikwx3wUAskQHB3p-LK">Arabic Laravel 7.x</a>